-Another year come and gone, aye, Cratchit?
 I couldn’t help notice you put EXTRA coal in the stove this morning.
-What are you, cold?
-Put on a coat, for heaven’s sake!
+Put on another coat, for Chrissakes!

-Now, Cratchit, I know you want a better life.
-Sure, you could join a union, but I’m here to tell you that unions are a plague on this land.
-And if unions are the problem, what then, you may ask, is the solution?
+Now, Cratchit, you’re a 1099 contractor-entrepreneur working for me through TaskMaster.
+Sure, you and the other on-demand stiffs could try to form a union, but I’m here to tell you that unions are a plague on this land.
+And what, you may ask, is the solution?
 It’s very simple.

-So, Cratchit, stop all this nonsense about working in a heated room, earning a living wage, sending your children to quality public schools where they won’t get shot, eating a nontoxic food supply, finding an affordable house, leaving college without $100K in debt, preventing a global ecological collapse, and getting healthcare for that child of yours with the pre-existing condition.
+So, Cratchit, stop all this nonsense about earning a living wage, sending your children to quality public schools where they won’t get shot, eating a nontoxic food supply, finding an affordable house, leaving college without $100K in debt, preventing a global ecological collapse, and getting healthcare for that child of yours with the preexisting condition.
 What’s his name, Tim?
 Yeah.
 Tiny Tim.